valkyrie-fnd/valkyrie/.github/SECURITY.md

 ## Supported Versions

-Security updates are continously provided for the latest version of Valkyrie.
+Security updates are continuously provided for the latest version of Valkyrie.

 ## Reporting a Vulnerability